-The Department of Fisheries and Wildlife offers a doctoral (Ph.D.) degree and thesis and non-thesis options for Master of Science degrees in Fisheries and Wildlife.
-Formal interdepartmental specializations and dual degrees are available through the department's participation in environmental toxicology; resource economics; and ecology, evolutionary biology and behavior programs.
-The College of Agriculture and Natural Resources has a strong biometry group.
+The Department of Fisheries and Wildlife offers a thesis or non-thesis Master of Science (M.S.) degree and a Doctoral (Ph.D.) degree in Fisheries and Wildlife.
+Graduate degree specializations and dual degrees in integrative toxicology, resource economics, quantitative biology, and ecology, evolutionary biology and behavior are available.

 Graduate student research projects encompass diverse areas of limnology, fisheries and wildlife, including human dimensions aspects.
 These projects take advantage of modern computing facilities, a world-class library, university research stations, and the tremendous natural resources of Michigan.
 Graduate students are also involved in projects of national and international scope and present research results to a wide range of regional, national and international audiences.